holtgrewe/tracdox/trac-sphinx/source/Tutorial/InputOutputOverview.rst

    std::fstream inputFile("filename.fasta", std::ios::input | std::ios::binary);
    seqan::RecordReader<std::fstream, seqan::SinglePass<> > reader(inputFile);

-You can learn about how to implement parsers using the [dox:RecordReader RecordReader] API in the :ref:`tutorial-parsing` Tutorial.
+You can learn about how to implement parsers using the :dox:`RecordReader` API in the :ref:`tutorial-parsing` Tutorial.

 Record vs. Document I/O
 -----------------------